 - EquipmentDetails - To successfully engage in this course students will need the following: • Laptop or computer • Computer camera (either inbuilt or webcam) • Headset with microphone • Mozilla Firefox or Google Chrome browser • Reliable internet access • Access to a scanner or smartphone

-This course introduces the advanced beginner level of Hindi listening and reading comprehension skills and spoken and written communication skills.
+This subject introduces the advanced beginner level of Hindi listening and reading comprehension skills and spoken and written communication skills.
 Students will be made aware of the ways in which Hindi vocabulary reflects shared traditions drawn from different sources such as Urdu and Sanskrit languages.
 Sentence constructions covered allow students to talk about not only when events occur but also different ways to describe how events occur.
-The course also covers, complex sentences with more than one clause, and talking about how actions can occur, be done, or be caused to be done.
+The subject also covers, complex sentences with more than one clause, and talking about how actions can occur, be done, or be caused to be done.
 Conversational contexts covered include, talking about rural and urban life, development and the challenges for young people in finding employment in India.
 You can also learn about the celebration of religious festivals and the performance of rituals and the central role of wedding celebrations in Indian life.

 1. Participation 10% (Learning Outcomes 1, 2, 3, 4) 2.
 Four quizzes 10% (1, 2, 3, 4) 3.
 Ten weekly homeworks each work 3 marks, 30% (1, 2, 3, 4) 4.
 Mid term oral - 10 minutes 10% (1, 2, 4) 5.
 Mid term test - 90 minutes 15% (1, 2, 4) 6.
 Final oral - 10 minutes 10% (1, 2, 3, 4) 7.
 Final test - 90 minutes 15% (1, 2, 3, 4)